Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/FHIR.md

 [following](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/PreRequisites.md).

 ## Cloning, Building and Running Solutions

+*You can go to https://github.com/orgs/Project-Herophilus/repositories to see all the specific respository names and find the specific respository you will want to work with.
+To get the specific URL just select the repository and then click on the Code dropdown and you will be able to select/copy the specific URL where the code exists.*

 Here is a consistent manner in the way you can clone, build and run this [component](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/CloningBuildingRunningSolution.md).

 # Implementation Centric Details